limingshi1994/Solarization/README.md

-# Solarization
+# Solarization and image treatment
 Picture Solarization with OpenCV look up table feature.
+With some image treatment functions like canny and gaussian blur;